Fabric-Management/fabric-management-backend/docs/frontend/USER_MANAGEMENT_GUIDE.md

   });

   const user = userResponse.data.data;

+  // ✅ Contact, Address, and displayName are automatically created!
+  // Only role assignment needs separate call (if backend supports it)

   // Step 2: Assign role (if provided)
   // Note: Check if backend has role assignment endpoint